beastbroak30/beastbroak30/README.md

 # 💫 About Me:
 👋 Hi, I’m @beastbroak30<br>
 👀 I’m interested in IoT, hardware, and programming<br>
-🌱 I’m currently learning Machine Learning (ML), C++, and hardware development<br>
+🌱 I’m currently learning Baremetal, C++, and hardware development<br>
-💡 I have experience with embedded systems, Appwrite, React Native (Expo), and modem hacking <br>
+💡 I have experience with embedded systems ,baremetal ,Hardware solutions and low level programming<br>
 💞️ I’m looking to collaborate on IoT, embedded systems, and hardware-based projects<br>
 📫 How to reach me: email me at akantarip30@gmail.com<br>